conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7258/Quickstart/README.md

 />

 :::tip 📝 NOTE:
 By default, the Gateway is set to connect to TTN.
-For detailed information about advanced configuration options refer to the [LoRaWAN® Gateway Configuration](/user-manual/web-management-platform/lorawan-gateway-configuration.html#_1-lora®-packet-forwarder) section.
+For detailed information about advanced configuration options refer to the [WEB Management Platform - LoRa® Network](/Knowledge-Hub/Learn/Resources/WEB-Management-Platform/#lora®-network) section.
 :::